In this post, I'm going to be talking about the Montessori Sound Cylinders. I'll go over what they are and how to present them.

 - Take the quietest red cylinder from the box and repeat these steps.

 - Place these cylinders on the table.

-- Remove quietest blue cylinder from its box and invite your child to shake it, noticing if it sound the same or different from the quietest red cylinder.
+- Remove the quietest blue cylinder from its box and invite your child to shake it, noticing if it sounds the same or different from the quietest red cylinder.